hackerstoreofficial/AI-ATS-Resume-Builder/README.md

 * **Formatting:** It creates perfect alignment and typography automatically.
 * **Professionalism:** It is the standard format for academic and engineering roles.

-## 🤝 Contribution
+## 🤝 Contributing
-If you have better prompts or LaTeX templates, feel free to fork this repo and submit a pull request!
+Have a better ChatGPT/Claude prompt?
+1. Fork this repo.
+2. Create a new text file in the `prompts/` folder.
+3. Submit a Pull Request (PR).
 ---
 *Created by [hackerstoreofficial](https://github.com/hackerstoreofficial)*